 If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: phone calls, district and campus websites, social media, and other means as needed.

-[See Automated Emergency Communications on page 47.]
+[See Parent Contact Information on page 43 and Automated Emergency Communications on page 44.]

 SAT, ACT, and Other Standardized Tests